 Movies that are this easy to watch (this is 152 minutes that absolutely fly by) don’t come along every year.
 Ford v.
 Ferrari boasts master craft acting and writing of the highest caliber

 It’s not really auteur cinema—Mangold is a very fine director, a pro, and the in-race editing here is the closest thing to an aesthetic triumph – but he has fashioned an entire film that captures charm- and that needs to be applauded.
 Apollo 13 is like this– The Martian had it actually too—another film that stars Damon- back in 2015.

 Two big movie star performances from all-time great actors.
 Bale and Damon have probably both been better, but not by much, and both carry the weight of their celebrity and show off their range.
 Bale is maybe cinema’s greatest chameleon right now- he plays Batman, Dick Cheney, you name it.
-He’s lean here, strong non-verbal performance in the car and then of course given great scenes battling with Damon and connecting and earning a real bond with his son in the film.
+I forget it’s Christian Bale here.
+He’s lean, strong non-verbal performance in the car and then of course given great scenes battling with Damon and connecting and earning a real bond with his son in the film.
 Damon blew me away.
-I was skeptical of him pulling off a cocky Texan and he absolutely does it here to great success.
+I was skeptical of him pulling off a cocky Texan (saying “fire” and “washer” like he does) and he absolutely does it here to great success.

 Both actors have 20+ archiveable films now.
 This is Henry Fonda and Stewart, Newman and Redford, Pitt and DiCaprio, Peter O’Toole and Richard Burton